andre-abadi/andre-abadi.github.io/_posts/2021-03-23-kids-bedside-node.md

 - Kid chose buttons wired in parallel
 - Drilled out room for the DHT11 to protrude
 - Drilled out room for buttons
+- Bent DHT11 to protrude from housing
+- Hot glued ESP-01S relay board and buttons in place
+- Used DuPont wires to set up the breadboard
+- Used the [Frenck trick](https://frenck.dev/diy-smart-doorbell-for-just-2-dollar/) to get an extra GPIO from the ESP-01S
+- Mounted near bed with 3M detachable adhesives

 # Pictures
 ![printer-light](/assets/img/2021-03-23-kids-bedside-node.jpg)